apache/apisix-website/blog/en/blog/2020/12/16/another-way-to-implement-envoy-filter.md

 - Apache APISIX
 - Envoy
 - Envoy filter
-description: Envoy is an L7 proxy and communication bus designed for large modern service oriented architectures.
-A pluggable filter chain mechanism allows filters to be written to perform different tasks and inserted into the main server.
+description: This article describes extending Envoy with new functionality and concrete examples using the base library of the cloud-native API gateway Apache APISIX.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > This article explains how to run Apache APISIX plugins in Envoy.